The Incredible Perks Scottie Scheffler Gets For Winning The 2025 Open

 5. Exemptions

-6. Ranking points
+7. Ranking points

-7. FedEx Cup points
+8. FedEx Cup points

-Schauffele wins the maximum regular-season allowance of 750 points, which is the same as the other three Majors as well as the Players Championship.
+Scheffler will take home the maximum regular-season allowance of 750 points, which is the same as the other three Majors as well as the Players Championship.

 Signature Events offer 700, regular events offer 500 but nothing compares to the 2,000 points that go to the first two Playoff tournament winners.
-Still, it's a huge tally that goes a long way to securing a spot at East Lake for the Tour Championship finale.

 What does the runner-up get at The Open?

-While the runner-up misses out on the above perks, they do get the Silver Salver trophy as well as $1.759m in prize money.
+While the Open runner-up misses out on the above perks, they do get the Silver Salver trophy as well as $1.759m in prize money.

 Elliott Heath is our News Editor and has been with Golf Monthly since early 2016 after graduating with a degree in Sports Journalism.
-He manages the Golf Monthly news team as well as our large Facebook, Twitter and Instagram pages.
-He covered the 2022 Masters from Augusta National as well as five Open Championships on-site including the 150th at St Andrews.
+He manages the Golf Monthly news team as well as our large Facebook, X and Instagram pages.
+He covered the 2022 and 2025 Masters from Augusta National and was there by the 18th green to watch Rory McIlroy complete the career grand slam.
+He has also covered five Open Championships on-site including the 150th at St Andrews.
 His first Open was in 2017 at Royal Birkdale, when he walked inside the ropes with Jordan Spieth during the Texan's memorable Claret Jug triumph.
 He has played 35 of our Top 100 golf courses, with his favourites being both Sunningdales, Woodhall Spa, Western Gailes, Old Head and Turnberry.
 He has been obsessed with the sport since the age of 8 and currently plays off of a six handicap.
 His golfing highlights are making albatross on the 9th hole on the Hotchkin Course at Woodhall Spa, shooting an under-par round, playing in the Aramco Team Series on the Ladies European Tour and making his one and only hole-in-one at the age of 15 - a long time ago now!

 Elliott is currently playing: